MhmdEsml/Segmentation-Digital-Rock-Images/README.md

 ## Installing the Requirements and Running the Scripts
 **1. Setting Up Environment**

-Before running the inference script, ensure you have the required dependencies installed.
+Before running the scripts, ensure you have the required dependencies installed.
 You can install them using the following command:

 <div id="codeSnippet">
   <pre><code>pip install -r requirements.txt</code></pre>